angela1C/Programming-and-Scripting-Problem-Set-2019/README.md

 To run this program, go to the command line and enter the following command:
 $ python solution-5.py
 The program will ask the user to input a postive integer.
 The program will output a message saying if the number is prime or not.

+## Solution-6.py

+This program contains my code for the sixth problem on the problem set.

+6. Write a program that takes a user input string and outputs every second word.

+To run this program, go to the command line and enter the following command:
+$ python solution-6.py

+The program will ask the user to enter a sentence.
+The program will output every second word